Ryan Riddle

-Early years
+Early life

 Ryan Riddle attended Culver City High School in Culver City, California, California.
 As a junior, he was Culver City's Most Improved Player, an All-Area second team honoree, and led the Bay League with 17 sacks.
 As a senior, he was the team Most Valuable Player, and an All-Bay League first team honoree and he finished his senior season with seven sacks, three blocked field goals, and 125 tackles.
 Ryan Riddle graduated from Culver City High School in 1999.
 He decided to go on to El Camino College after a two-year hiatus from football and turning down scholarship opportunities from several colleges.